-Here at GotScience.org we are dedicated to increasing public understanding of science by making it accessible to everyone.
+Here at Science Connected we are dedicated to increasing public understanding of science by making it accessible to everyone.
 We have been delivering multimedia science news to the public since 2014.
-Our mission is to expand your scientific knowledge.
-To that end, we translate complex research findings into accessible insights on science, nature, and society.
-The views expressed in this publication are those of the individual contributors and do not necessarily represent those of other contributors, editors, or Science Connected.
+Our volunteers translate peer-reviewed research findings into accessible insights on science, nature, and technology.
+Any personal views expressed in this publication are those of the individual contributors and do not necessarily represent those of other contributors, editors, or Science Connected.
 We strive to uphold high standards of journalistic integrity.
 To that end, we follow the Code of Ethics of the Society of Professional Journalists.

 Editor in Chief: Kate Stone

 Jess edits articles, works on special projects, mentors new copy editors, and created the GotScience style guide.
-She is a freelance copy editor who works in support of effective, clear communication between authors and readers.
-She draws on her many years of experience, diverse education in writing and literature, specialized study in copy editing, precise attention to detail, and passion for written language.
-Connect with her at editorjromaine.com.
+She is a freelance copy editor of nonfiction, working to support effective, clear communication between authors and readers.
+She draws on her experience and education in written language, professional editorial training, precise attention to detail, and passion for the written word.

-Max contributes wildlife photography accompanied by descriptions of his adventures.
-He grew up in the northern Chicago suburbs and now attends Iowa State University, majoring in aerospace engineering.
-In addition to being an award-winning photographer, Max enjoys flying radio-controlled planes and engineering his own RC creations, Max is a skillful wildlife photographer.
-His photos have won four Best in Show awards at the Lake County Fair.
-You can enjoy more of his photography on Flickr.
+Max contributes wildlife and other photography to Science Connected.
+He grew up in the northern Chicago suburbs and is currently studying aerospace engineering at Iowa State University.
+In addition to being an award-winning photographer, Max enjoys flying radio-controlled planes and engineering his own RC creations.
+You can view his extensive photography portfolio on Flickr.

-Neha is a freelance science writer based in Hong Kong who has a passion for sharing science with everyone.
+Neha is a Science Connected Magazine staff journalist based in Hong Kong who has a passion for sharing science with everyone.
 She writes about biology, conservation, and sustainable living.
 She has worked in a cancer research lab and facilitated science learning among elementary school children through fun, hands-on experiments.
 Visit her blog Life Science Exploration to read more of her intriguing posts on unusual creatures and our shared habitat.
 Follow Neha on Twitter @lifesciexplore.

-Emily is a freelance science writer and municipal water resources educator.
+Emily is a municipal water resources educator.
 Her goal is to make science accessible and interesting for everyone.
 She has worked as an outdoor environmental educator, science teacher, and professional communicator and trainer.
 You can follow her on Twitter @riseandsci.

 Dr. Cathy Seiler is the manager of the Biobank Core Facility at Barrow Neurological Institute and St. Joseph’s Hospital.
 She received her bachelor’s degree in biochemistry and molecular biology at Boston University and her PhD at the Watson School of Biological Sciences at Cold Spring Harbor Laboratory, studying cancer.
 In her spare time, Cathy is the editor for ISBER News and writes about science and the life of a scientist on her blog Things I Tell My Mom.